Northlend Tundra

 Affinity's Rest

-The Sisters Three
+Henge of the Sisters Three

-The Henge of the Sisters Three is a small, forbidden glade, shrouded in mystery and surrounded by towering stone blocks arranged in a gigantic circular henge.
-The stones, weathered and ancient, whistle in the wind of the plains, while the muddy undergrowth is thick with tundra grass, periodically interrupted by dribbling hot spring waters.
-It is within this sacred and unsettling place that the witch oracles—the Sisters Three—once guided those few who call the Northlend Tundra their home.
+The Henge of the Sisters Three is in a small glade surrounded by towering stone blocks arranged in a gigantic circle.
+The stones whistle in the wind of the plains, periodically interrupted by dribbling hot spring waters.
+It is within this sacred and unsettling place that the witch oracles, the Sisters Three, once guided those few who call the Northlend Tundra their home.
 These enigmatic sisters were said to be hideous undead monsters for most of the year, with the exception of one month at the heart of autumn.
 It was during this time that pilgrims from across the region journeyed to the henge, seeking the witches’ omens and instructions for the coming year.
+However, in recent decades, the sisters have not appeared.
+Since the dissolution of the Lucan-Oku alliance, the legendary witches have remained absent, undead or otherwise.

 Bojonin Gulch